Milkshiift/GoofCord/README.md

 ### How do I run GoofCord natively on Wayland?
 - Run GoofCord with these flags: `--enable-features=UseOzonePlatform,WebRTCPipeWireCapturer,WaylandWindowDecorations --ozone-platform=wayland`
 If you have an NVIDIA gpu you may also need to include this flag: `--disable-gpu-sandbox`
+Nix package does that automatically

 ### How do I stream with audio on Linux?
 - If you use PulseAudio it should work out of the box.
 For PipeWire you will need to install pipewire-pulse if it's not already installed